 The cover for the Grow Fins promo, featuring the magic man himself.
 If his vacuum cleaner sales routine was as impressive as this then who could blame Aldous Huxley for being tempted?
 This was released by Revenant in March 1999 as a taster to the Grow Fins set, and is very tasty indeed.
 Track list Below is the track-listing as it appears on the inside front sleeve.
 Sampler review from April 1999 The sound quality is by far superior to the majority of the bootlegs circulating which feature this material, and the material itself is stunning, boasting many gems which I have never heard before.

-[alert_box type=”info”]This article first appeared in the April 1999 edition of The Wire, prior to the release of the Grow Fins box-set.
-Many thanks to Mike for his permission to use it.[/alert_box] Captain Beefheart likened making music to going to the bathroom – it’s not something he wants to look back on.
+Captain Beefheart likened making music to going to the bathroom – it’s not something he wants to look back on.
 Here, Mike Barnes grills the Revenant label on the ethics of its ‘unauthorised’ CD retrospective that claims its rare unguarded moments reveal the true Beefheart.
 “Some of the most compelling moments in Captain Beefheart’s recorded legacy have been heard by just a handful of people.”
-So says Dean Blackwood, co-founder with John Fahey
+So says Dean Blackwood, co-founder with John Fahey of Revenant Records, on the motivation behind the label’s forthcoming five CD collection, Captain Beefheart & His Magic Band Grow Fins: Rarities (1965-82).
+Comprising acetates, demos, concert recordings and radio broadcasts, it

-[alert_box type=”info”]Everything you need to know about Revenant’s box set of rare Beef.[/alert_box] The Grow Fins sleeve.
+The Grow Fins sleeve.
 Beautiful, isn’t it?
 The official Revenant blurb Captain Beefheart & His Magic Band set rock on its ear from 1965 until 1982, when leader Don Van Vliet retired from music.
 Engineering a mutant strain of musical DNA (tuff-ass garage punk R-n-B, extraterrestrial field hollers, austere “classical” miniatures, loping sea shanties, scorched-earth delta blues, free-blowing skronk, fat-bottom groove and post-everything clangor all found their way into the soup), CB&HMB are now regarded as one of the most original and consistently compelling bands ever waxed.
-The closest to a Best Of
+The closest to a Best Of collection as we are likely to see, this career-spanning set corrals rare tracks

 A special vinyl edition of Grow Fins was released on Table Of The Elements containing six LPs, a small poster (pictured above) and a 24 page libretto (pictured below).
 The six LPs were released over a period of time as three double vinyl sets.
 The vinyl set libretto features all the notes and most of the pictures in the CD book and the CD set will not contain the poster.
 Each volume of the vinyl edition contains the same libretto printed in different colours – useful for anyone who only wants one or two of the volumes.
 The first pressing of the first volume was

-[alert_box type=”info”]This review for all the Beefheart discs issued in 1999 (Grow Fins, Dust Blows Forward, Safe As Milk and The Mirror Man Sessions) was taken from the 27th June 1999 Philadelphia Inquirer.
-Many thanks to Chris Previti for sending it along.[/alert_box] Oh, the yin and yang of it all.
+Oh, the yin and yang of it all.
 At the exact moment the music industry is overrun with homogenized teen harmonisers, along comes a grizzled, determinedly weird voice from the deep vault, bellowing a sloppy counterattack to all that manufactured cheer.
 It’s Captain Beefheart, superhero of the surreal, right on cosmic cue.
-More than 35 years after Beefheart (the nom de rock of
+More than 35 years after Beefheart (the nom de rock of Don Van Vliet) and his Magic Band began sending psychotropic messages from the exotic outposts along rock’s fringe, his category-defying music is about to experience an unlikely rebirth, courtesy of catalogue projects on three different labels.
+The recordings – a five-disc box

 The Woodland Hills house on Ensenada Drive was the venue for the Magic Band’s endless rehearsals of Trout Mask Replica, and also where the Trout Mask Sessions on Grow Fins were recorded.
 Its inclusion at the Radar Station is a must!
 So many legendary stories surround this magical-looking building, which appeared to have been left to decay.
 Then in 2006 it was put up for sale, and in 2010 as well.
 Angel’s photographs of her & Chris’ trip to the Trout House John French’s response to these photographs … Stills of the Trout House from The Artist Formerly Known As Captain Beefheart See also: Confluence